The best things to experience in Saudi Arabia according to the people who know it | KRDO

 The historic, mudbrick-built site is currently being developed into what Saudi officials say will be a $63 billion cultural and lifestyle center that will draw in 27 million visitors a year.

-Hatem Alakeel, founder of Saudi-based luxury consulting and creative production agency Authenticite, says Diriyah, west of Riyadh, is already worth a visit.
+Hatem Alakeel, the Saudi founder of luxury consulting and creative production agency Authenticite, says Diriyah, west of Riyadh, is already worth a visit.

 “Diriyah is the birthplace of the kingdom and a symbol of the unity, beauty and resilience of the Saudi nation and its people,” he says.